*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Earlier Nintendo was prohibiting people from using homebrew by preventing online play and e-shop access.
 But the entrance to their content distribution network remained.
 So it was possible to update the console’s firmware and games as well as to redownload archived games.

-That why most hackers did not think it was an issue to get banned.
+That is why most hackers did not think it was an issue to get banned.
 If you abused the CDN access too much, they also received the super ban, which prevented access to the CDN.

 Nintendo did things differently by elevating bans to the super ban.
 This means that the people who got banned must search for firmware files and game update files from the connection and use homebrew tools to update their console’s firmware and games.
-Making it much more cumbersome and annoying for the hackers.
+Making it much more cumbersome and annoying for hackers.

 As of right now, Nintendo does not ban Nintendo accounts.
 It only affects the switch console when you get banned.
-You can still log in to your Nintendo Account on a personal computer, on mobile, or 3DS.
+You can still log in to your Nintendo Account on a personal computer, on mobile, or on the 3DS.

 If you don’t want to get banned, the best way is to just not do anything that is questionable.
 Millions of people play on the Switch every single day, and none of them get banned.

-If you are doing questionable things on your Switch, you can almost guarantee that even if you are careful and getting away with it right now, that it will not last forever.
+If you are doing questionable things on your Switch, you can almost guarantee that even if you are careful and getting away with it right now, it will not last forever.